br-automation-com/mappRemoteShell/README.md

 ## Revision History

 #### Version 0.4
+* Python Script: Added task and variable name to config.ini
 * Python Script: Added ip and port to config.ini
 * Python Script: Switched to new asyncua library
 * Automation Studio: Update sample to mapp 5.15